 Welcome to 2033: What the world could look like in ten years, according to more than 160 experts – Atlantic Council

-In this year’s edition of Global Foresight, the Atlantic Council’s senior experts identify the top risks and opportunities for 2023.
+In the 2023 edition of Global Foresight, the Atlantic Council’s senior experts identify the top risks and opportunities for 2023.
 Their foresight team spots “snow leopards” that could have major unexpected impacts in 2023 and beyond.
 And they share findings from our survey of global strategists and foresight practitioners on how human affairs could unfold over the next decade.
-To access this document click here

 January 2023